samesoul/PageRank/README.md

 ```

 **Part 2**
-The `--personalization_vector_query` option is also allows us to find what webpages are related to a query that don't explicitly mention the query, which can help us map out similar topics.
+The `--personalization_vector_query` option also allows us to find what webpages are related to a query that don't explicitly mention the query, which can help us map out similar topics.

 Below is an example of webpage ranking by their `corona` importance, but removing webpages explicitly mentioning `corona` from the results.
 ```